SpaceVim/SpaceVim/docs/_posts/2019-01-07-use-vim-as-a-go-ide.md

 To manage the alternate file for a project, you may need to create a `.project_alt.json` file in the root of your project.

-for exmaple, add following content into the `.project_alt.json` file:
+for example, add following content into the `.project_alt.json` file:

 ```json
 {